aabs/fisher-plugin/README.md

-# fisher-plugin
+# fisher-plugin template

-a skeleton plugin compatible with fisher plugin manager for the fish shell
+A skeleton plugin compatible with fisher plugin manager for the fish shell